mgtools/MicroKPNN/README.md

  knowledge-primed neural network for microbiome-based predictions

  ### System requirements
- MicroKPNN was developed on linux and all scripts are in python.
+ MicroKPNN was developed on Ubunto and all scripts are in python.

  ### Installation